ElementsProject/lightning/doc/lightning-signpsbt.7.md

 RETURN VALUE
 ------------

-On success, a object will be return with a string that rappresent the hexadecimal value of psbt.
+On success, a object will be return with a string.

 - *psbt*: A string that rappresent the hexadecimal dump of the psbt.

 On failure, one of the following error codes may be returned:

 - -32602.
-Error in given parameters or there isn't wallet inputs to sign.
+Error in given parameters or there aren't wallet's inputs to sign.

 EXAMPLE JSON RESPONSE
 -----